alexgibson/notify.js/README.md

 * `Notify.requestPermission()` - requests permission from the user if needed and handles permission callbacks.
 * `Notify.isSupported` - Boolean property to test for Web Notifications API browser support
 * `Notify.needsPermission` - Boolean property to check if permission is needed for the user to receive notifications.
+* `Notify.permissionLevel` - shows the user's current permission level (granted, denied or default), returns null if notifications are not supported.

 A note about Chrome
 -------------------